lmfit/lmfit-py/doc/fitting.rst

 As shown in the previous chapter, a simple fit can be performed with the :func:`minimize` function.
-For more sophisticated modeling, the :class:`Minimizer` class can be used to gain a bit more control, especially when using complicated constraints.
+For more sophisticated modeling, the :class:`Minimizer` class can be used to gain a bit more control, especially when using complicated constraints or comparing results from related fits.

 The :func:`minimize` function
 ===============================

-The minimize function takes a objective function (the function that calculates the array to be minimized), a :class:`Parameters` ordered dictionary, and several optional arguments.
-See :ref:`fit-func-label` for details on writing the function to minimize.
+The :func:`minimize` function takes a objective function (the function that calculates the array to be minimized), a :class:`Parameters` object, and several optional arguments.
+See :ref:`fit-func-label` for details on writing the objective.

 .. function:: minimize(function, params[, args=None[, kws=None[, method='leastsq'[, scale_covar=True[, iter_cb=None[, **leastsq_kws]]]]]])